Redirect URI (reply URL) restrictions and limitations

 A redirect URI, or reply URL, is the location where the authorization server sends the user once the app has been successfully authorized and granted an authorization code or access token.
 The authorization server sends the code or token to the redirect URI, so it's important you register the correct location as part of the app registration process.

-The redirect URI must begin with the scheme
+Redirect URIs must begin with the scheme

 https.
 There are some exceptions for localhost redirect URIs.

-The redirect URI is case-sensitive.
-Its case must match the case of the URL path of your running application.
+Redirect URIs are case-sensitive and must match the case of the URL path of your running application.
 For example, if your application includes as part of its path

 .../abc/response-oidc, do not specify